-It also protects you from debts, aka all the credit card bills you've been racking up with the latest online courses you just had to have (#guiltyascharged).
+It also protects you from debts, aka all the credit card bills you've been racking up with the latest online courses you just had to have.
+(No judgment, we’ve been there too.)
 So if your company is sued, you’re not dipping into personal bank accounts and assets to pay off the debt.

 At the very least, keep your business checking and savings account separate from your personal bank accounts.
 Save receipts from all of your business expenses and hire a bookkeeper if you have trouble reconciling your accounts.
 Your CPA will thank you (aka, you won’t spend so much money with them), and you won’t have to be surprised by an untimely audit.